Here’s the Guru guide to all of the best Gran Canaria surf spots with lots of useful tips about swells and tides.

 The place is easy to find, you have to go to Pozo Izquierdo by the cemetery road (first exit to Pozo Izquierdo on the highway, if you come from the airport)and on the corner where you can see the ocean it’s just there.
 You will see the cars, it’s always crowded when it’s good waves here, sometimes staying in the second section instead of fighting in the main peak is a good option.

 It’s not a difficult wave, but the volcanic rocks are sharp, so be careful getting in and out and be careful too when you take one of the long ones and reach the last section – very shallow there.

 Of course, don’t forget the urchins.

-It’s onshore wind during the winter too, but not as strong and sometimes the wind stops and the waves come in, when that happens there's a nice righthander point-break in front of the bunker at the right end of the beach.
+It’s onshore wind during the winter too, but not as strong and sometimes the wind stops and the waves come in.
+When that happens there’s a nice righthanded point-break in front of the bunker at the right end of the beach.

 The wave used to be really good, but due to the construction of some piers in the area, now there’s a sandbar which doesn’t allow the wave to break properly all the way down to the beach as is used to.

 It’s easy to find the place (signs on the GC1) parking is easy and you can see the wave from the car park.
 There’s a nice restaurant there with views of the wave.

 Juan Grande (Ketchup)

 A long stone beach with several waves, most of them work better at low tide, but high tide is ok on one of the peaks.